uk59823/mail2mqtt/README.md

 * MQTT_CLIENTID: ClientID for the broker to avoid parallel connections (*default: 'mail_mqtt'*)

 ## mail2mqtt.ini
 The file is stored in the subdirectory 'ini' and it is UTF-8 coded.
+Since TAG 0.8 there are changes for some ini-Parameter
 ```
 [General]
 interval: 5
-todo_seen: True
+do_seen: True
 ```
 * interval: defines the interval in minutes between the search (*default: 5*)
-* todo_seen: switch, boolean (if True) to set the message 'SEEN' after filtering (*default: True*)
+* do_seen: switch, boolean (if True) to set the message 'SEEN' after filtering (*default: True*)
 ```
 [POSTBOX]
 1: Postbox_A